Veterinary dermatologist. Everyone needs their own doctor! What happens at an appointment with a veterinary dermatologist

 • trichogram and others.

-After receiving the results, the veterinarian dermatologist will carefully analyze them, make a diagnosis and prescribe treatment.
-Also, the doctor will give detailed advice on pet care, feeding habits (if necessary - changes in diet, diet), show how to care for damaged skin areas.
+After receiving the results, the veterinarian-dermatologist will carefully analyze them, make a diagnosis and prescribe treatment.
+The doctor will also give detailed advice on caring for your pet, feeding habits (if necessary, changing the diet, diet), and show you how to care for damaged skin areas.

-A veterinary dermatologist will be needed if your pet is experiencing symptoms such as:
+A veterinary dermatologist will be needed if your pet has symptoms such as:

 • severe itching;

-• change in the surface of the skin (peeling, redness, the appearance of sores or weeping spots);
+• changes in the surface of the skin (peeling, redness, the appearance of ulcers or weeping spots);

-Modern laboratory equipment and reagents used in veterinary dermatology allow, in some cases, to obtain the result of the studies carried out within 15-30 minutes after taking the material.
-This makes it possible to start treatment of the animal on the first day of treatment.
-The price for the services of a veterinarian-dermatologist in Moscow depends on many factors: the number and characteristics of the tests performed, examination, the use of medications, and others.
+Modern laboratory equipment and reagents used in veterinary dermatology make it possible in some cases to obtain the results of the studies within 15-30 minutes after taking the material.
+This makes it possible to start treating the animal on the first day of treatment.
+The price for the services of a veterinarian-dermatologist in Moscow depends on many factors: the number and characteristics of the tests performed, examination, the use of medications and others.

 CATEGORIES